American Revolution: Online Primary Sources

 Although Revere heard the first shots fired on the Lexington Green, a nearby house obscured his view of the skirmish.

 This collection contains eyewitness accounts about the Siege of Boston.
-Topics includes the Battle of Bunker Hill, Battles of Lexington and Concord, the British evacuation of Boston, the fortification of Dorchester Heights, raids and looting during the siege as well as skirmishes and bombardments.
+Topics include the Battle of Bunker Hill, the Battles of Lexington and Concord, the British evacuation of Boston, the fortification of Dorchester Heights, and raids and looting during the siege, as well as skirmishes and bombardments.

-♦ Smithsonian Source Primary Sources about American Revolution http://www.smithsoniansource.org/display/primarysource/results.aspx?keyword=&hId=1004&pId=0
+Smithsonian Source Primary Sources about the American Revolution: http://www.smithsoniansource.org/display/primarysource/results.aspx?keyword=&hId=1004&pId=0

-This collection includes 150 books, pamphlets and prints about the origins of the American Revolution, the revolution itself as well as the early years of the United States of America as a republic.
+This collection includes 150 books, pamphlets, and prints about the origins of the American Revolution and the revolution itself, as well as the early years of the United States of America as a republic.

 The digital edition of the Adams Papers contains approximately 50 volumes of papers written by John Adams and his family that have been published via the Adams Editorial Project.
-The papers include letters, diaries, legal documents and autobiographies written by the Adams family between the years 1753-1840.
+The papers include letters, diaries, legal documents, and autobiographies written by the Adams family between the years 1753 and 1840.

-The George Washington Papers contains approximately 65,000 items, dating from 1745-1799.
-The papers include letters, diaries, and financial and military records from his time as a militia colonel during the French and Indian War, as a Virginia delegate in the first and second Continental Congresses, his role as general of the Continental Army during the Revolutionary War, his presidency of the Constitutional Convention in 1787 and his two terms as president (1789-1797).
+The George Washington Papers contains approximately 65,000 items, dating from 1745 to 1799.
+The papers include letters, diaries, and financial and military records from his time as a militia colonel during the French and Indian War; as a Virginia delegate in the first and second Continental Congresses; his role as general of the Continental Army during the Revolutionary War; his presidency of the Constitutional Convention in 1787; and his two terms as president (1789-1797).

-The James Madison Papers contains approximately 12,000 items, dating from 1723-1859.
+The James Madison Papers contains approximately 12,000 items, dating from 1723 to 1859.
 The papers include letters, personal notes, drafts of legislation, an autobiography, legal and financial documents, and Madison’s notes on the 1787 federal Constitutional Convention.

 The Thomas Jefferson Papers contains original Jefferson documents dating from the early 1760s until his death in 1826.

-These papers consists mostly of his letters but also include his drafts of the Declaration of Independence, drafts of Virginia laws while he was a Virginia legislator and governor, public and personal documents from his time as a delegate in the Second Continental Congress and his time as a diplomat in France, Secretary of State and as President of the United States.
+These papers consist mostly of his letters but also include his drafts of the Declaration of Independence, drafts of Virginia laws while he was a Virginia legislator and governor, and public and personal documents from his time as a delegate in the Second Continental Congress and his time as a diplomat in France, Secretary of State, and President of the United States.

-The Alexander Hamilton Papers contains 12,000 items, dating from 1757-1804.
-The papers include letters, speeches, legal and financial documents, military papers and legislative papers.
+The Alexander Hamilton Papers contains 12,000 items, dating from 1757 to 1804.
+The papers include letters, speeches, legal and financial documents, military papers, and legislative papers.

 The papers include letters, diplomatic papers from his time in London during the 1750s and 60s and from his time in France during the American Revolution, as well as his scientific papers and documents.

-The Georgian papers contains materials dating from the reigns of George I to William IV.
-The collection includes personal letters, diaries, account books and records of the Royal Household.
+The Georgian papers contain materials dating from the reigns of George I to William IV.
+The collection includes personal letters, diaries, account books, and records of the Royal Household.

 Also included in the collection are the papers of King George III, who ruled Great Britain during the American Revolution, and the De Budé collection, which consists of letters between General Jacob de Budé and King George III regarding various military matters such as the movements of French and American troops and ships in the colonies during the Revolutionary War.